RR-Inyo/LPF_example/README.md

-# LPF_example
-An M5Stack Arduino IDE example for simple digital low-pass filters
+# An M5Stack Arduino IDE example for simple digital low-pass filters

 ## Purpose
 This is my practice to implement a constant-period timer interruptiun as well as IIR digital filters.